gvwilson/thirdbit/src/fiction/santas/index.md

 as Santazilla did to The Building what monsters have done to buildings for as long as both have existed.
-"It'll tear this whole place down if you don't let me get back to it," Finner said.
+"It'll tear this whole place down if I don't stop it," Finner said.

 Robo-Tumbly scowled.